apache/daffodil/containers/release-candidate/README.md

     podman build -t daffodil-release-candidate https://github.com/apache/daffodil.git#main:containers/release-candidate

+Note: On older versions of podman the URL syntax is not accepted.
+Verify that your local daffodil repo directory is up to date and has no local changes in it, then use this alternative command:

+    podman build -t daffodil-release-candidate containers/release-candidate

 To use the container image to build a release run the following:

     podman run -it --privileged --group-add keep-groups --rm \